- Making mistakes as a parent is natural, but correcting them is not. It takes courage to admit one's faults.

 4. Poor Structure, Limits, and Boundaries

 Providing balanced structure, limits, and boundaries is essential to good parenting.
 What exactly are structure, limits, and boundaries?
-Here’s the breakdown: Structure means consistent schedules and routines; limits mean curbing destructive or risky behaviors by engendering good judgment; and boundaries mean honoring and respecting the physical and emotional space between people.
+Here’s the breakdown: Structure means consistent schedules and routines; limits mean curbing destructive or risky behaviors by engendering good judgment, and boundaries mean honoring and respecting the physical and emotional space between people.
 Some parents are too strict with limits; some don’t provide enough structure or boundaries.
 Strive to find the right balance for your children, and they will be better prepared for relationships, jobs, and the world outside your door.

 Parents don’t set out to neglect their kids, but many do.
-Adults get absorbed in their work, delegate parenting responsibilities to eldest children or grandparents, miss important events in their kids’ lives, or worst of all, they become terrible listeners — all forms of emotional neglect that undermine a child’s healthy sense of self.
-Emotionally neglected kids always suffer mood and behavioral problems.
+Adults get absorbed in their work, delegate parenting responsibilities to eldest children or grandparents, miss important events in their kids’ lives, or worst of all, become terrible listeners—all forms of emotional neglect that undermine a child’s healthy sense of self.
+Emotionally neglected kids always suffer from mood and behavioral problems.
 The simple act of listening to your kid has a healing effect that remedies many parenting dilemmas.
 Children who feel understood by their parents don’t act out for attention and are less likely to engage in destructive behavior.
 Spend quality time listening, understanding, and identifying with your kid.
 It doesn’t cost you anything, and it will save you a fortune in therapy bills in the future.

 2. Disregarding Learning Problems

 Many academic and behavioral problems are the direct result of undiagnosed learning difficulties.
 (See "Signs Your Kid Has Learning Difficulties.")
-Impatient parents, who are too quick to label kids lazy, unmotivated, and apathetic about school, often fail to consider what might really be triggering their kids’ attitudes toward learning.
+Impatient parents who are too quick to label kids lazy, unmotivated, and apathetic about school often fail to consider what might really be triggering their kids’ attitudes toward learning.
 Even exceptionally smart kids suffer from difficulties with processing speed, executive functioning, and sensory and memory deficiencies.
 These under-the-radar complications often don’t emerge until middle school or high school.
 Such difficulties make learning a painful and exhausting experience.
 So save your money; psychotherapy isn’t going to help resolve these problems in the least.
 If your kid has even the slightest difficulty with learning, an educational evaluation is the first step to finding a solution.

 1. Invalidating Feelings

 When your children reveal their feelings and insecurities to you, for goodness sake don’t contradict them, correct them, offer unsolicited advice, or use it as an opportunity to lecture about your experiences.
 Remember, they are taking a risk in doing so; therefore your sensitivity is imperative.
 Kids want to feel understood; they want to feel validated by their parents.
 Many symptoms of hyperactivity, defiance, and mood problems are generated in children of parents who invalidate their feelings.
-(See "Rules for Fighting with Teenagers.")
+(See "Rules for Fighting With Teenagers.")

-Parenting: The Ultimate Learn-As-You-Go Experience
+Parenting: The Ultimate Learn-as-You-Go Experience

 Parenting is a full-time job without no training or supervision.
 Everyone is certain to make mistakes, especially during those chaotic first years.
 But no need to fret; parenting is an evolutionary process.
 You grow into it day by day, year after year.
 Strive to learn from your mistakes and improve; your parental journey will be far less hindered by self-doubt and worries, and far more joyful for you and your kids.